-For my shed layout, I’ve opted to us EM gauge.
-On this track, the rails are further apart (the gauge) and spacing between sleepers is wider.
+On EM gauge track, the rails are further apart (the gauge) and the spacing between sleepers is wider.
 This gives track that is much closer to how it should be for the scale and it looks much more realistic.

 But changing the gauge also means the wheels on the rolling stock need adapting.
 For carriages and wagons this is relatively straightforward but for locomotives, fitting the replacements is more problematic.
 And for both, it’s expensive.
 Replacing all the wheels/axels on all your rolling stock quickly mounts up!